-As always, ACH donations have no % fee.
-Each transfer is charged a flat $0.25.
+ACH donations have no % fee.
+Each ACH transfer is charged a flat fee of $0.30.

 Enabling Cover the Fee saves your church money in fees, and the amount covered by the donor is usually small relative to the size of their donation.

-Though this feature works for most churches, if your church has a lot of donations that are being passed through the church to another organization, covering the fee might not work for your church.
+Though this feature works for most churches, if your church has many donations being passed through the church to another organization, covering the fee might not work for your church.

 From the Settings tab on the Manage page, check the box next to Give donors the opportunity to cover the processing fee on the donation form.

-A donation where the fee is covered by the donor means it’s a slightly more generous donation.
-So the donation is not represented differently in the Stripe Payout reports and there’s no change in your bookkeeping process.
+A donation where the donor covers the fee means it’s a slightly more generous donation.
+So the donation is not represented differently in the Stripe Payout reports, and there’s no change in your bookkeeping process.

 In the formula below, the net is what actually ends up in the church's bank account.
 The gross is the transaction amount that's actually put through Stripe by the donor.
-With Stripe rates we have for U.S. customers, the formula is:
+With the Stripe rates we have for U.S. customers, the formula is as follows:

 gross = (net + .3) / (1 - .0215)